 The Bhyundar Valley starts just after Pulna which is located almost 4 Kms away from Govindghat on the way to Ghangaria.
 Ghangaria is also called as Govind Dham named after the 10th Sikh Guru, Guru Govind Singh.
 The Bhyundar Valley must have received its name from the river Bhyundar Ganga(or Hem Ganga) which Originates from the Glacial lake of ‘Lokpal’ which is also known as the ‘Hemkunt’ (‘Hem’ means ice and ‘Kunt’ means water body or lake) beside which the famous Sikh pilgrimage site “Gurudwara Shri Hemkunt Sahib” is located.
 Bhyundar Ganga meets with river Pushpawati at Ghangaria and thereafter flows as Lakshman Ganga up to Govindghat where Lakshman Ganga meets with River Alakananda.
-The name ‘Bhyundar’ might also have a link with Lord Bheem of Mahabharata.
+The locals said to me that the term ‘Bhyum’ means Lord Bheem of Mahabharata, therefore, the name ‘Bhyundar’ has also got a link with the Mahabharata.

 Local Hindu people of the Bhyundar Valley has been calling this glacial lake of ‘Hemkunt’ as ‘Lokpal’ since ages.
 In Sanskrit, the word ‘Lokpal (or Lokapala) means Raja(King) or ‘Caretaker of people’, therefore it can be assumed that the Lake Hemkunt might have received its name ‘Lokpal’ from a ‘Raja’ who was good to its subjects or ‘Prajas’.